 The Turtle of Oman by Naomi Shihab Nye

 This accessible, exquisite novel shines with gentle humor and explores themes of moving, family, nature, and immigration.
-It tells the story of Aref Al-Amri, who must say good-bye to everything and everyone he loves in his hometown of Muscat, Oman, as his family prepares to move to Ann Arbor, Michigan. [chapter book, ages 8 and up]
+It tells the story of Aref Al-Amri, who must say good-bye to everything and everyone he loves in his hometown of Muscat, Oman, as his family prepares to move to Ann Arbor, Michigan. [middle grade, ages 8 and up]

 The Red Pencil by Andrea Davis Pinkney, illustrated by Shane W. Evans